Business Research Experience

 Primary responsibility for:

 Assisted in computer analysis of ecological data on mammals of the Southwest.

 Research Assistant, Summer 1968

-Assisted in collection of specimens and data as part of ecological study of the effects of radiation on desert wildlife.
+Assisted in the collection of specimens and data as part of an ecological study of the effects of radiation on desert wildlife.